mattsilber/netclient/readme.md

 As of v1.0.14, you can also use the `UrlParams` class for helping build URLs for non-ApiRequests.

 ##### Error Handling

+If at any time the WebRequest runs into an error, or its supplied `ErrorParser` returns a non-empty list of error messages, the requests `onFail(RequestError)` method will be called with as much information as can be provided.
+If a `WebResult` is available, it can be accessed via `RequestError.getResponse()`.
+Same goes for the Throwable cause, which could be accessed via `RequestError.getThrowable()`.
+Both of these may be null.

+###### Custom ErrorParser

-If you want to use a separate *ErrorParser*, you can either manually attach one via *WebRequest.setErrorParser(ErrorParser)* for specific requests, or set the default ErrorParser for both general WebRequests and ApiRequests via the methods below.
+With many different APIs, there are also many different forms of error messages a server may return.
+If you want to use a separate *ErrorParser* to handle a case not already covered by the DefaultErrorParser, you can either manually attach one via *WebRequest.setErrorParser(ErrorParser)* for specific requests, or set the default ErrorParser for both general WebRequests and ApiRequests via the methods below.
 If globally overriding, I'd recommend it be done in your Application's onCreate().

 ```java
 NetUtils.getInstance(context)